idodov/RedAlert/README.md

 *This code is based on and inspired by https://gist.github.com/shahafc84/5e8b62cdaeb03d2dfaaf906a4fad98b9*

+### Sensor capabilities
 ![Capture](https://github.com/idodov/RedAlert/assets/19820046/79adf8ff-1369-472b-a463-0c1fe82a9c4d)
 ![Capture--](https://github.com/idodov/RedAlert/assets/19820046/2cdee4bb-0849-4dc1-bb78-c2e282300fdd)
 ![000](https://github.com/idodov/RedAlert/assets/19820046/22c3336b-cb39-42f9-8b32-195d9b6447b2)

-The sensor's icon and name, which are displayed on the dashboard using the default entity card, are dynamic and will change every time there is an alert.
-For example, it may show a rocket icon during a rocket attack.
+The icon and label of the sensor, presented on the dashboard via the default entity card, are subject to change dynamically with each new alert occurrence.
+To illustrate, in the event of a rocket attack, the icon might depict a rocket.

+Additionally, there exists a distinct emoji associated with each type of alert, which can be displayed alongside the alert message.

-You can create numerous automations triggered by the binary sensor or its associated sub-sensors.
-For instance, one of the possibilities is sending alert messages to an LED matrix screen.
+You have the flexibility to generate various automated actions triggered by the binary sensor or its subsidiary sensors.
+As an example, one potential application is to dispatch alert messages to an LED matrix screen.

-*As an example, forwarding all alerts to the Ulanzi Smart Clock, which is based on ESPHome32 and features a screen.*
+*(forwarding all alerts to the Ulanzi Smart Clock, which is based on ESPHome32 and features a screen)*

 ![20231013_210149](https://github.com/idodov/RedAlert/assets/19820046/0f88c82c-c87a-4933-aec7-8db425f6515f)